ljubomirsinadinovski/ljubomirsinadinovski/README.md

 ### About me

 I am a software engineer based in Switzerland, but I did my IT degree in the UK.
-I want to focus on the business value and end-to-end slices while programming.
-I think Requirement Engineering is crucial for every IT project.
-My mindset is not typical for a developer and I am always looking forward to forge new connections.
 My coding skills are still in development I could judge myself as a mid level developer.

 ---